The Private Letter

 Cadence

-Four issues a year
+Four letters a year

 Length